-What is promotional merchandise and what makes it so effective?
+What is promotional merchandise and why is it so effective?

-Promotional merchandise, promotional products, promotional items, promotional gifts… Whatever you want to call it, there's no getting away from the fact branded merchandise items are usually high-impact, low-cost items that are branded with a company logo, and contact details or strapline for use in marketing campaigns or giveaways to promote a brand, product or event.
+Promotional merchandise, promotional products, promotional items, promotional gifts… Whatever you want to call it, there's no getting away from the fact branded merchandise items are usually high-impact, low-cost items that are printed with a company logo, contact details or straplines to help accentuate a marketing campaign or amplify a giveaway promoting a brand, product or event.

 When do brands use promotional products?

-Close to three-quarters (68%) of the people quizzed said they are most likely to use promotional items as part of new marketing initiatives.
-Networking events such as trade shows, seminars or conferences are considered the best time to use promotional products, with around half using promotional items in business meetings, sales presentations or to send out directly in the post.
+Close to three-quarters (68%) of the people quizzed said they are most likely to use promotional items as part of a new marketing initiative.
+Events such as trade shows, corporate seminars and conferences are all considered to be the best time to use branded products, with around half of businesses using their promotional items in business meetings, during sales presentations or to send out directly in the post.

 Why are promotional items so effective?

-According to Advertising Speciality Institute (ASI), the promotional products industry is thriving because branded items such as hats, T-shirts and bags are “traveling advertisements that leave a lasting impression”.
+According to the Advertising Speciality Institute (ASI), the promotional products industry is thriving because branded items such as hats, T-shirts and bags are “travelling advertisements that leave a lasting impression”.

 An ASI Industry Study in 2016 calculated the number of impressions (or views) each promotional product receives based on how long an item is retained and how many people come into contact with that item on a monthly basis; the figures are impressive, with branded clothes, bags and pens in the Top 5 on both sides of the pond.
 Calendars made the Top 5 in London, with caps being more popular in the US.